lightstep/lightstep-microsatellite-helm-chart/README.md

 Running the helm chart:

-In order to install the helm chart, clone the project, input your satellite key (and any other configuration desired) and then run  `helm install satellite lightstep-satellite-helm-chart`, or atch the file path to the directory you installed.
+In order to install the helm chart, clone the project, input your satellite key (and any other configuration desired) and then run  `helm install satellite lightstep-satellite-helm-chart`, or match the file path to the directory you installed.